signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 A single train/test split
 =========================

 We'll begin by using a *single* train/test split on the data to evaluate the quality of a linear model.
+It is the simplest method of resampling and consequently the most straightforward one to implement.

 * Load the speed dating dataset (using [`read.csv()`](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/read.table.html)) and filter the dataset for the gender of your choice.